 Basic tuning simply requires you to tune all of the lugs (by using a drum key on the tension rods around the drum) to roughly the same pitch.

-You can also greatly improve the sound of the kids-sized drums by adding dampening to the drums.
 First off, throw a pillow or some blankets inside the bass drum to add muffling and help it achieve a better tone.
 You can also put some tape on the snare drum and toms to reduce the annoying or ringy overtones.

-You Will Likely Need To Buy Better Quality Drum Sticks
+You Will Likely Need to Buy Better Quality Drumsticks

 Again, no need to be alarmed – good quality drum sticks are inexpensive, yet they will be much better than the cheap drum sticks provided with the kids’ drum sets.